Resident Alien (comics): Publication

 Because Parkhouse was unable to maintain the work pace necessary for a monthly series, Resident Alien was published as a series of four-issue miniseries.
 Hogan said a new miniseries each year is "the best balance for us, though I sometimes wish we could squeeze in another issue or two".
 For the first three miniseries, the first chapter was serialized in the anthology series Dark Horse Presents before being collected as issue zero.
 Issues are then published monthly, and a trade paperback collection is released shortly after the miniseries concludes.

 The first chapter was serialized in Dark Horse Presents vol 2 #4–6 (October – December 2011).
 When it was collected as Resident Alien #0 in April 2012, it was the 268th best selling issue of the month with estimated orders around 4,800 copies.
 Issue #1, released the following month, had estimated orders of about 5,700.
 The collected volume was released February 27, 2013 with the subtitle Welcome to Earth!.

 The second miniseries followed a similar publication schedule.
 The first chapter of the second miniseries, subtitled The Suicide Blonde, was serialized in Dark Horse Presents vol 2 #18–20 (November 2012 – January 2013) before being reprinted as issue zero in August 2013.
 The first issue, published the following month, had estimated orders of about 3,900.
 The 104-page trade paperback was released on May 28, 2014.

 The third miniseries, subtitled The Sam Hain Mystery, was written before the second miniseries began publication.
 Parkhouse got the idea for a detective named "Sam Hain" from Neil Gaiman in 1990 during a conversation about the holiday Samhain.
 When he decided to write a fictional detective into Resident Alien, he asked Gaiman for permission before using the name.
 The first chapter was serialized in Dark Horse Presents vol 3 #1–3 (August – October 2014) and reprinted as issue zero on April 29, 2015.
 The trade paperback was released on November 11, 2015.

 A fourth miniseries, The Man With No Name, began in September 2016 and was followed by a fifth miniseries, An Alien in New York, which began in April 2018.
 Instead of serializing the first chapter and starting with a zero issue, these miniseries were numbered one through four.
 A sixth miniseries, Your Ride's Here, premiered in 2020 and was planned as the story's conclusion.
 The success of the television adaptation led to a seventh miniseries, The Book of Love, in 2022, an eighth miniseries, The Book of Life in 2024, and a ninth miniseries, The Book of Changes in 2025.

+The series concluded in April 2026, with the one-shot issue "One More for the Road".